-It is ‘Thiruvathira Njattuvela’, the season that marks plentiful rains and farming traditions in Kerala.
-Commencing from the second half of June (usually by June 22) and lasting for a fortnight when bountiful rains bless the state with prosperity.
-As the old saying goes ‘Thiruvathira Njattuvelayil thiri muriyathe mazha peyyum’, which means rain pours in without a break.
+It is ‘Thiruvathira Njattuvela’, the season that marks plentiful rains and gleeful sunshine joined together to rejuvenate the farming traditions in Kerala.
+Commencing from the second half of June (usually by June 22) and lasting for a fortnight this is the most favoured solar transit, when bountiful rains bless the state with prosperity.
+As the old saying goes ‘Thiruvathira Njattuvelayil thiri muriyathe mazha peyyum’, which means rain pours in without a pause.
 This is no time for pearl like rain drops, but a fortnight of steady, never ending, ever flowing strands of rain.
 Unlike the unpredictable and gloomy month the Kallakarkkidakam that follows, Thiruvathira njattuvela in the month of Midhunam, is a favourable season for the farmers, the period that promises abundant crops.

 A rain drenched Anakkara, my village